-Winery. retail - a manufacturing facility or establishment engaged in the processing of fruit to produce wine or wine-like beverages.
+Winery, retail - a manufacturing facility or establishment engaged in the processing of fruit to produce wine or wine-like beverages.
 A retail winery provides for the retail sales of the wine at the location where it is produced.
 A winery may also include a tasting room and restaurant in conjunction with the use.

 Winery, vineyard - An area devoted to the growing of grapes or other fruit and the process of fermenting the product into wine.
 Wineries shall also include the structures or areas provided for the tasting or sale of the wine so long as such areas are on the same site as the products grown.
-Winery - a manufacturing facility or establishment engaged in the processing of fruit to produce wine or wine like beverages.